peteroupc/peteroupc.github.io/random.md

 (3) Read from the `/dev/urandom` and/or `/dev/random` devices in Unix-based systems, or call the `CryptGenRandom` API in Windows-based systems (see ["Advice for New Programming Language APIs"](#Advice_for_New_Programming_Language_APIs)).

-(4) Uses a 48-bit seed, so doesn't meet the statistical-random requirements.
+(4) Java's `java.util.Random` class uses a 48-bit seed, so doesn't meet the statistical-random requirements.

 (5) In my opinion, Ruby's `Random#rand` method presents a beautiful and simple API for random number generation.